Hit the powdery slopes and trails of these Arizona snow areas for a hefty dose of wintertime adventure.

 Skiers and boarders of all levels can enjoy more than 50 trails, as well as bowl and tree skiing; and a special adaptive program (with optional 2- and 4-hour lessons) gives riders of varying abilities the chance to hit the slopes with confidence.
 There are also three terrain parks for freestyler who want to hone their skills.

+Northern Arizona's White Mountains can lay claim to Arizona's other great ski mecca: Sunrise Park Resort.
 The snow trails are the main attractions here—the area's 65 runs make it the largest Arizona ski resort.
 Experts flock to Lupe's 1,400-foot vertical drop and the multiple black-diamond trails off Cyclone Circle, one of the resort's three peaks.
 But Sunrise Park really shines for the intermediate and beginning skier and snowboarder, with long lazy rides like Crown Dancer and Spirit Trail providing plenty of space to work on turns and stops.
 The ski school offers both group and private lessons and caters to experienced adults as well as younger skiers and beginners.

 Arizona's big resorts aren't the only way to enjoy a winter thrill here.
 Mount Lemmon Ski Valley, a 22-trail snow park located near Tucson, is the southernmost ski area in the United States.
 This intimate ski area includes a casual indoor restaurant, a fudge shop, and a general store with a gift shop in the small mountain town of Summerhaven.